-The 1st's diary reflects on him being an indifferent,reclusive bystander.
+The First's diary reflects on him being an indifferent, reclusive bystander.

-The 10th's diary reflects his obsession with his dogs
+The Tenth's diary reflects his obsession with his dogs.

-The 11th's diary reflects his megalomania as well as his status as the creator of all diaries.
+The Eleventh's diary reflects his megalomania as well as his status as the creator of all diaries.

-The 12th's diary reflects his justice seeking outlook
+The Twelfth's diary reflects his justice seeking outlook.

 Plot-Induced Stupidity: Without this, the plot would be stupifyingly complicated.
 As it is, though, the main character often only checks his diary just before or after an event.
 Even though it is initially described as being able to see 90 days into the future, it is very rare for anyone to even bother to read more than a little bit ahead.
 Vaguely justified in that the future is constantly changing whenever any of the diary holders does anything at all while knowing the future, so anything more than the immediate future would be pretty useless.

 Please Dump Me: Chapter 56 has Yuno doing everything she can to get Yukiteru to hate her.